laowantong/paroxython/docs/md/taxonomy.md

 ..warning::
     For priority reasons, Paroxython searches for these loop patterns in “statement” loops only, not in “comprehension” loops.
 This may change in a future version.

+### Tagging with `style`

+Python is a multi paradigm language.
+Paroxython tags automatically the programs written is the following styles: object-oriented, functional, procedural, one-shot (no function or class definition), flat (no conditional, no loop and no function or class definition) and one-liner.

 ### Going `meta`